yduf/yduf.github.io/_posts/2022-01-14-libvips-image.md

 Perform an arithmetic operation, such as addition, on every pixel in an image or a pair of images.

+- [vips_project](https://www.libvips.org/API/current/libvips-arithmetic.html#vips-project) - the sum of every row of pixels, and the sum of every column of pixels.

 ### Defining Matrix

 {% highlight cpp %}